kristynle0608/about-me-website/README.md

 - My original plan was to write about birds, bears, cats and hedgehogs.
 When I was writing about pandas, I felt very burnt out.
 The project wasn't fun to do anymore and I couldn't think of anything to write for cats, even though I absolutely love cats.
 So, I removed cats and hedgehogs from the website.
 Maybe one day, I will return to this project and add them to the website.
 But, for now, there will be only bears and birds.

 ### My Opinions on This Project
+At first, I really did enjoy doing this project because it's about animals and it also showcases a side of myself to the world.
+But, as I was doing it, I started to feel very burnt out.
+I think it was for a whole week, I'd been working on only web development both during work (a separate project for work term) and during my free time (this project).
+So, it was very stressful and exhausting.

+I felt this project isn't as good as I thought it would be.
+This project was basically just a blog that I created, not something that can solve problems and showcase my full skills.
+Despite that, this project is good for me to practice HTML, CSS, and JS outside of work and school.
+I took my time to find some things that I never knew before and it's rewarding to think that I'm capable of creating something on my own.

+Nevertheless, I'm glad that I did work on this project.
+Maybe I will return to it someday and add a JS Framework to it to make it prettier.
+But, I will do something different other than web developemt like cybersecurity.